UCB-stat-159-s22/hw06-WenhaoP/README.md

 ## Installation

-To create the conda environment, in the root directory, run
+To create and activate the conda environment, in the root directory, run

 ```
 mamba env create -f environment.yml -p ~/envs/ligo
+conda activate ligo
 ```

-The command above will automatically install the `ligotools` local package.
+The command above will automatically install the `ligotools` local package in the same environment.

 To separately install the `ligotools` package, in the root directory, run

 ```
 pip install ligotools/.